RedHatQE/teflo/docs/users/definitions/include.rst

             sdf12 sdf13

-The above is an complex *include* usage
+The above is an complex include usage.
+Consider sdf1-sdf13 are different included scenarios and sdf is the main scenario

 by_level